-Repeat this for each of the other 3 distances along the track.
-You now have a table of distances and a list of times for each distance.
-Use the lab notebook page to make a graph, with time along the vertical axis and the more accurate distance along the horizontal axis.
+Use an entire page of your lab notebook to make a graph with time along the vertical axis and (the more accurate) distance in dowels along the horizontal axis.
 (This does not make your graph look like those in the Review of Graphs appendix; usually we put time along the horizontal axis.)
 Plot your average time for each distance with the 'error bars' on the graph.
 The error bars are the range of the average deviation of the measurement.

-Example: If your time is $3.4 \pm 0.4$ seconds, then you should put a dot at 3.4, a vertical line through the dot that extends from 3.0 to 3.8, and 'cross' the line at the top and bottom.
+Example: If your time is 3.40 +/- .4 seconds, then you should put a dot at 3.4, a vertical line through the dot that extends from 3.0 to 3.8, and 'cross' the line at the top and bottom.

 Now draw your best fit line through the four data points, as directed in the Review of Graphs appendix.
-You are now able to find the average speed with the following relationship:
+You are now able to find the average velocity from the best fit line.